Comment (0)

 • 2 Tbsp potato starch

 Line a large baking tray with baking paper.
 Set aside.
-On a lightly floured surface, roll the pastry into a 30 cm circle.
-Transfer the pastry to the prepared baking tray.
+Roll the pastry into a 30 cm circle on a lightly floured surface.
+Transfer the pie to the prepared baking tray.

-Spoon the cherry filling into the center of the pastry, leaving a few centimetres border all around.
+Spoon the cherry filling into the centre of the pastry, leaving a few centimetres of border all around.
 Gently fold the edges of the pastry over the fruits, overlapping the pastry as necessary.
 Press gently to seal the edges.
 Don’t worry if the edges aren’t even – it’s meant to look rustic.
-Brush the folded edges with a beaten egg mixed with a tablespoon of water.
+Brush the folded edges with a beaten egg and a tablespoon of water.
 Sprinkle with almond flakes.

 Bake at 200°C for about 40 minutes or until the crust is golden brown.